 The second MOU contemplates the possibility of Tritech Group investing in OOway Technology by way of a share swap arrangement which would lead to OOway becoming a new controlling shareholder of Tritech.

-Dr. Jeffrey Wang, Managing Director of Tritech, said, “The Chinese bond market is currently the third largest in the world with a market capitalisation of USD12 trillion.
+Dr. Jeffrey Wang, MD of Tritech, said, “The Chinese bond market is currently the third largest in the world with a market capitalisation of USD12 trillion.
 In tandem with this, overseas investors’ investment in bonds issued by PRC issuers have increased, and there also appears to be increasing interest of SOEs in the PRC to raise capital offshore through the issuance of USD-denominated bonds in overseas markets.

 See company announcement here.